IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 > In other words, the Sender shall not presume that the Receiver can download and render the linked content.

+###### 2:4.Y1.4.1.2.2.2.2 Rendered Report in PDF Format

+A Sender that supports the **PDF Report Option**, if configured, shall also include a semantically equivalent diagnostic report in PDF format in the DiagnosticReport.presentedForm attribute.
+The presentedForm.contentType shall have the value "application/pdf".
+The Sender shall include in the PDF report all text and linked contents as in the HTML report.
+The Sender may preserve the linked contents as hyperlinks, or substitute the linked contents with the actual rendered contents and embedded them in the PDF file.

 ###### 2:4.Y1.4.1.2.3 IMR Observation Resource

 The Sender shall encode all clinical finding(s), impressions(s) or other observation(s) using IMR Observation Resources.

-> See [Section 1:XX.4.1.1](#1xx411-structure-in-radiology-reporting) "Structure in Radiology Reporting" for discussions regarding different *structures* applicable to radiology reporting.
+> See [Section 1:XX.4.1.1](volume-1.html#1xx411-structure-in-radiology-reporting) "Structure in Radiology Reporting" for discussions regarding different *structures* applicable to radiology reporting.

 The Sender shall set the `code` attribute according to the [IMR Observation](StructureDefinition-imr-observation.html) resource profile indicating whether the IMR Observation Resource represents finding(s), impression(s), or some other type of observations.